Neuromorphic sensors emulate the perceptual power of biological sensors via two critical principles:

 - The second way neuromorphic sensors emulate the efficiency of biology is through focusing on encoding change.
 While conventional man-made sensors seek to continuously and reliably encode the absolute value of their inputs at the maximum possible resolution, regardless of how much data is generated, biological sensors cannot afford to waste their sensory and processing hardware on useless, redundant information.
 Since living things live and die based on how quickly and energy efficiently they respond to their unpredictable environment, their sensors are focussed only on change, because sensory change is the signal for initiation or modification of behaviour.
 Similarly, by only encoding sensory change, bio-inspired sensors drastically reduce the sensory information reported to higher levels of processing and keep the processing system focussed on responding quickly to behaviourally relevant stimuli at the expense of sensory fidelity and resolution.

 Biological vision systems are remarkably efficient, robust, and capable of operating over an incredible range of light intensities.
 Neuromorphic event-based cameras, or silicon retinas, seek to replicate these advantages by operating in the same event-based independent pixel domain.
 At ICNS we focus on the development and use of silicon retinas for dynamic, real world, low-power, bandwidth-constrained applications where neuromorphic sensing has an in-built natural advantage over other more established imaging technologies.
-Applications such as drone sensors, space situational awareness, and mobile environmental sensors for remote locations inherently share the same energy, information, and speed constraints as those shared by biological organisms, which must respond rapidly, robustly, and efficiently to a noisy ambiguous environment in order to survive.
+Applications such as drone sensors and mobile environmental sensors for remote locations inherently share the same energy, information, and speed constraints as those shared by biological organisms, which must respond rapidly, robustly, and efficiently to a noisy ambiguous environment in order to survive.

 Humans and other mammals process their auditory environment using a remarkable neuro-mechanical sensor called the cochlea.
 Derived from the ancient Greek word for snail shell, the compact spiral bony structure ingeniously converts pressure waves in the air into vibrations on a semi rigid elastic membrane and into neural spike signals, amplifying and segregating the audio frequency components along the way, while preserving the high precision temporal information that is critical to sound localisation and auditory scene analysis.
 This simultaneous spectro-temporal segregation of auditory data is a challenging and computationally expensive processing stage in auditory processing yet is performed naturally by the physical geometry of the cochlea.
 At ICNS, by developing efficient hardware implementations of artificial cochleas inspired by biology, we are able to replicate the remarkable performance and efficiency of biological auditory perception, while at the same time providing many key insights into how humans perceive their auditory environment.